avalcarcel9/Website/content/software/index.md

 <a href="https://github.com/avalcarcel9/mimosa/blob/master/vignettes/mimosa_git.md"><img src="/img/sticker.png" height="192" alt="mimosa logo" align="right" /></a>

-The `mimosa` R package is now live on [Neuroconductor](https://neuroconductor.org/).
-This package allows you to implement the MIMoSA method discussed in our [paper](http://onlinelibrary.wiley.com/doi/10.1111/jon.12506/full) to automatically segment white matter lesions.
+The `mimosa` R package is now live on [Neuroconductor](https://neuroconductor.org/package/details/mimosa) with the development version on [GitHub](https://github.com/avalcarcel9/mimosa).
+This package allows you to implement the MIMoSA method discussed in our [original paper](http://onlinelibrary.wiley.com/doi/10.1111/jon.12506/full) and [follow up paper](https://www.sciencedirect.com/science/article/pii/S2213158218303231?via%3Dihub) to automatically segment white matter both T2 hyperintense lesions and T1 hypointense lesions.
 The package comes with some pre-trained models if you do not have manual segmentations to train the model.
 If you do have manual segmentations, we suggest you train the model with your data.
-You can access the page directly [here](https://neuroconductor.org/package/details/mimosa).
-For the most up to date version please see my GitHub [here](https://github.com/avalcarcel9/mimosa).

 To download from Neuroconductor run the following code: